b0b90/awesome-cubbbix-tools/README.md

 - [Add Noise to Image](https://cubbbix.com/add-noise/) — Emulate classic film grain or add TV static noise
 - [Adjust Image Gamma](https://cubbbix.com/adjust-gamma/) — Adjust the gamma curve to correct midtones
 - [Aspect Ratio Calculator](https://cubbbix.com/aspect-ratio-calculator/) — Maintain image and video ratios
+- [Censor Photo Online](https://cubbbix.com/censor-photo/) — Blur, pixelate or censor parts of a photo to hide faces or plates
 - [Change Image Brightness](https://cubbbix.com/change-brightness/) — Increment or decrement the brightness of any image
 - [Change Image Contrast](https://cubbbix.com/change-contrast/) — Increment or decrement the contrast of any image
 - [Change Image Exposure](https://cubbbix.com/change-exposure/) — Adjust the exposure of any image to fix lighting issues